aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/rows-and-columns/autofit-rows-and-columns/autofit-rows-for-merged-cells/_index.md

 ## **Autofit Rows for Merged Cells**

-Please see the following code, it creates a workbook object and adds multiple worksheets.
+Please see the following code; it creates a workbook object and adds multiple worksheets.
 Use different methods for autofit operations in each worksheet.
 The screenshot shows the results after the execution of the sample code.

 <br>
 <img src="result.png" width=80% />